PeggyJV/steward/docs/02-StewardForValidators.md

 Steward is an application intended for developers and validators on the Sommelier network.

-It can run as a server for forearding cellar contract calls from Strategy Providers through the Sommelier chain, or it can run in test mode to directly interact with Ethereum contracts as a single signer.
+It can run as a server for forwarding cellar contract calls from Strategy Providers through the Sommelier chain, or it can run in test mode to directly interact with Ethereum contracts as a single signer.

 It integrates the full functionality of gorc for operating as an orchestrator and relayer of [Gravity bridge](https://github.com/PeggyJV/gravity-bridge/) messages between the Ethereum and Cosmos chains.